Akashkarmokar/Discord-Bot/README.md

 # Python Docker Environment

-A minimalistic **Discord Bot Applicatio** which one can reply to the user depending on user message.
+A minimalistic **Discord Bot Application** which one can reply to the user depending on user message.

 ## Setup Instruction